bump-sh/docs/src/_help/customization-options/logo-meta-images.md

 ### Use the automated image generation

-In case you wouldn't have a visual you could use, Bump will automatically generate a meta image.
-It displays your documentation name, its logo and its type.
+In case you don't have a visual you could use, Bump will automatically generate a meta image that will display your documentation name, logo and API type.

 ![](/images/help/meta-image-example.png)